hawtio/hawtio/examples/springboot/README.md

 ### Alternative hawtio endpoint paths

-You can also customize the endpoint path of the Hawtio actuator endpoint by setting the `management.endpoints.web.path-mapping.hawtio property` in `application.properties`:
+You can also customize the endpoint path of the Hawtio actuator endpoint by setting the `management.endpoints.web.path-mapping.hawtio` property in `application.properties`:

 ```
-management.endpoints.web.path-mapping.hawtio property=hawtio/console
+management.endpoints.web.path-mapping.hawtio=hawtio/console
 ```

 ### Alternative ports & context paths